Dr. Katherine Robiadek wins the Sixteenth Century Society's Carl S. Meyer Prize

-If you are invited to join the honors freshman class, we encourage you to do so, so that you have the benefit of being part of the honors community from the beginning of your time at Hood.
+If you are invited to join the Honors first-year class, we encourage you to do so, so that you have the benefit of being part of the Honors community from the beginning of your time at Hood.

-The biggest difference is that honors courses are generally interdisciplinary seminars in which the main activity is discussion; there are very few lectures in an honors course.
-In addition, the honors program emphasizes independent and collaborative work. honors courses are enriched by guest speakers, field trips, and other co-curricular activities.
+The biggest difference is that Honors courses are generally interdisciplinary seminars in which the main activity is discussion; there are very few lectures in an Honors course.
+In addition, the Honors Program emphasizes independent and collaborative work.
+Honors courses are enriched by guest speakers, field trips, and other co-curricular activities.

 Honors courses are like other Hood courses in their small size (average 15 students) and in the way students and faculty are able to interact on a daily basis.
-Like most Hood courses, an honors course is worth three credits.
+Like most Hood courses, an Honors course is worth three credits.

 An interdisciplinary course frames and approaches the subject from a broader perspective than just one subject area.
 For example, instead of studying a work of literature only from the perspective of traditional literary criticism, an interdisciplinary course might study the environment and use works of literature to help in that task, along with biological, economic, historical, sociological, and other perspectives.
-All of Hood's honors courses use this multifaceted approach.
+All of Hood's Honors courses use this multifaceted approach.

-In the past few years, freshman Colloquia have explored the following themes: "Social Justice," "The Other," and "Evil," and Art."
-The sophomore seminar focuses on global topics.
-For a complete list of honors elective courses, see honors Courses.
+In the past few years, first-year seminars have explored the following themes: "Why Are We Here?
+The Purpose of College," "Evil," "Plagues and Peoples," and "Are Humans Unique?"
+The sophomore fall seminar focuses on global topics, such as identity in North Africa or migration and borders.
+For a complete list of Honors elective courses, see Honors Courses.

 Faculty who teach in the program represent a wide variety of disciplines, including Art, Biology, Communication Arts, Chemistry, Economics, English, French, History, Philosophy and Religion, Physics, Political Science, Psychology, and Sociology and Social Work.